Alumnae Career Panel

 Molly Beck-Joslyn '99 PhD - Licensed Psychologist

-Kerri Chyka '99 - Head of Communications at Bloomberg
+Kerri Chyka '99 - Head of Communications, Editorial and Research at Bloomberg

 Casey Perley '04 - Deputy Technical Assessment Lead for the Army Applications Laboratory

 Jule Carr '09 - Engineer, Geosyntec Consultants